President Milei of cash-strapped Argentina starts another US tour, plans to meet Elon Musk

 The United States, the biggest investor in Argentina, also has the most influence over the International Monetary Fund, to which Argentina owes $42 billion.
 The IMF has endorsed Milei’s shock therapy for Argentina, agreeing to disburse $4.7 billion from a bailout package the country took out six years ago.

-The State Department’s investment climate statement last year noted “capital controls, trade restrictions, and price controls” as factors hampering investors in Argentina.
-Milei has vowed to roll back those interventionist policies with market-oriented changes favored by business executives, like Musk, one of the world's richest men who leads rocket company SpaceX, car company Tesla and took over Twitter in 2022.
+The State Department’s investment climate statement last year noted “capital controls, trade restrictions, and price controls” hampered investors in Argentina.
+Milei has vowed to roll back interventionist policies with market-oriented changes favored by business executives, like Musk, one of the world's richest men who leads rocket company SpaceX, car company Tesla and took over Twitter in 2022.

 Milei and Musk — who share a brash personality-driven style and distaste for government overreach — have expressed mutual admiration.
 Ahead of his inauguration last December, Milei praised Musk as an "icon of freedom."
 Musk gushed over Milei's speech lambasting socialism at the World Economic Forum in Davos, Switzerland, commenting "So hot" with a meme of a couple having sex while watching Milei speak.